rhel-labs/instruqt/satellite-basics/12-filter-software/assignment.md

 ![emacs blocked](../assets/emacsinstallerror.png)

-Now your entire userbase will be forced to use vim.
+Now all your users will be forced to use vim.